Swedish Women's Lobby: Views on transgender people

-In 2020, gender studies scholars Alm and Engebretsen highlighted SWL’s promotion of gender-critical ideas as part of what they described as "a key issue in the current political and scholarly landscape (...) the growing convergence, and sometimes conscious alliances, between 'gender-critical' feminists (sometimes known as TERFs – Trans-Exclusionary Radical Feminists), religious and social conservatives, as well as right-wing politics and even neo-Nazi and fascist movements."
-In a talk to Women's Declaration International (WDI) in 2020, WDI's Swedish country contact Fanny Knyphausen said WDI and the Swedish Women's Lobby were the main organizations opposing gender self-determination in Sweden, and that "the Swedish Women's Lobby had a really big loss of organizations" that left the organization as a result of its anti-trans policies.
+In 2020, gender studies scholars Alm and Engebretsen highlighted SWL's promotion of gender-critical ideas as part of what they described as "a key issue in the current political and scholarly landscape (...) the growing convergence, and sometimes conscious alliances, between 'gender-critical' feminists (sometimes known as TERFs – Trans-Exclusionary Radical Feminists), religious and social conservatives, as well as right-wing politics and even neo-Nazi and fascist movements."
+In a talk to Women's Declaration International (WDI) in 2020, WDI's Swedish country contact said WDI and the Swedish Women's Lobby were the main organizations opposing gender self-determination in Sweden, and that "the Swedish Women's Lobby had a really big loss of organizations" that left the organization as a result of disagreement in the definition of feminism.
 In 2024 SWL opposed the Gender Recognition Act, aligning with the Sweden Democrats and Christian Democrats.
 Gender studies scholars Michal Grahn and Malin Holm argued that SWL’s claims that the Gender Recognition Act would endanger "women’s rights" and allow "men" to access "women-only spaces" closely mirrored the "threat to women" narratives employed in anti-trans rhetoric across other national contexts.
 In 2024, SWL accused "progressive parties and movements" of working against women.
 Gender studies scholars Karlberg, Korolczuk and Sältenberg argued that the rise of gender-critical and anti-trans rhetoric in Sweden, including that promoted by SWL, is part of a broader process of "insidious de-democratization," which they describe as a set of discourses and practices that erode liberal democracy by marginalizing already vulnerable groups.
 This shift aligns with what Claire House has identified as a broader international trend beginning in the mid-2010s, where (radical) feminist actors increasingly participate in anti-gender and regressive politics, often with particularly harmful consequences for trans rights, a trend she illustrates, in part, by referencing Alm and Engebretsen’s discussion of developments in Sweden and the case of SWL.

 In 2020, the Swedish magazine Ottar published an exposé on what it described as an "unholy alliance" of right-wing Christians and radical feminists working to undermine trans rights.
 The article reported that in 2018, the Swedish Women's Lobby invited the anti-trans group Genid to an internal training session, and it identified 2020 as the point when organized anti-trans mobilization gained momentum in Sweden.
 Mathias Wåg, a Swedish journalist who covers the far right, said that "it is important to highlight the role the Swedish Women's Lobby plays in international anti-trans organizing."
 Daniel Poohl, publisher of Swedish anti-racist magazine Expo, pointed out that “radical feminists, right-wing Christians, conspiracy theorists, and far-right extremists have found each other in an unholy alliance that has made transgender people the new target of the far right's hatred.”